Cleaning and Preservation of Tombstones & Monuments

 The novice on this topic might be forgiven for heading out to his family member's weather-beaten grave marker with a bucket of water and some store-bought cleaning agents.
 But that most likely would be a mistake.
 The beginner might also check the web and see a myriad of articles suggesting shaving cream, of all things, as an effective cleaning tool.
 Again, that would probably be following some bad advise.

 Grave markers and tombstones are such an important, if unsung, part of our society that, believe it or not, a great many people devote a good deal of time and energy to studying ways to preserve them.
-Novices be warned: experts in this field take grave markers seriously, and they often do not take kindly to those who ignore their advice and, thus, end up damaging historic -- sometimes impossible to replace -- grave markers.
+Novices be warned: experts in this field take grave markers seriously, and they often do not take kindly to those who ignore their advice and, thus, end up damaging historic, sometimes impossible to replace, grave markers.
+These elegant tributes of today will certainly carry on a piece of our history to our many future generations, as the memorials of our early predecessors have for us.

 Here are a few all-too-common don'ts that tombstone preservation experts typically pass along: